weld/core/readme.txt

       the reference guide

 jboss-as/
-   -- Installer for JBoss AS, change into this directory, and run ant install
+   -- Installer for JBoss AS, change into this directory, and run ant update
       There are more details in the reference guide

 lib/